 The takeaway: We all crave real food and real nutrition.
 And those cravings mean real things about what your body needs.
 Satisfy the cravings with real food, and feel real results.

 2. Listen to your body.

 Since every race has a different format, and different set-ups with respect to to when, where and how athletes can fuel, riders have to know what foods work well for them, prepare accordingly and then listen to their bodies on the course to be sure they're getting what they need.
 "I have two sandwiches in my pockets for most races and I pound them whenever I can, whenever I feel like eating during the day." says rider Luke Di Marzo.
 "I eat a lot."
-Other riders prefer eating big meals at the beginning and end of the day and nibbling minimally on Fruit Drops during the transfers or before starting a big descent if they need to.
+Other riders prefer eating big meals at the beginning and end of the day and nibbling minimally on Sport Energy Chews during the transfers or before starting a big descent if they need to.
 Then, they'll refuel after the race with a larger meal.

 The takeaway: Different athletes in have different nutritional needs, and the nutritional needs of athletes in each sport can vary but one rule remains the same ; eat when you're hungry or feel you need calories.
 If you don't feel it, don't eat!